 One based on the monthly subscription and the other based on the purchase of each course.

-In the Subscription model (mostly), the courses are created by professionals hired by this company.
+In the Subscription model (mostly), the courses are created by professionals hired by this company and you get access to all the courses.

-While the One-by-One model offers courses created by individuals who (mostly self) promoted as professionals in the given field.
+While the One-by-One model offers courses created by individuals who (mostly self) promoted as professionals in the given field and you get access to only this course.

 My choice for Subscription model: